 Once accredited, employers will then need to make a “job check” application to Immigration New Zealand.
 This proves that no New Zealanders are available to fill a particular position.
 Advertising may be required.

-The third step is the Accredited Employer Work Visa application itself.
-As part of their work visa application, workers need to prove to Immigration New Zealand that they are being offered a minimum hourly rate of $27.76 (for most occupations) and that they have the qualifications and work experience required to do the job.
+The third step is the AEWV application itself.
+As part of their work visa application, for most occupations, workers need to prove to Immigration New Zealand that they are being offered a minimum hourly rate of $29.66 and that they have the qualifications and work experience required to do the job.

-If your company already has employees on Essential Skills work visas, or you need to hire workers from overseas because New Zealanders are not available, the Accredited Employer Work Visa is for you!
+If your company already has employees on Essential Skills work visas, or you need to hire workers from overseas because New Zealanders are not available, the AEWV is for you!

 Visa Matters can help your business become an accredited employer.
-We will assess your eligibility, identify any gaps, recommend any necessary changes, and lodge your application to become an accredited employer.
-Once approved, we can help you lodge a “job check” application, then your employee’s Accredited Employer Work Visa application.
+We will assess your eligibility, identify gaps, recommend necessary changes, and lodge your application to become an accredited employer.
+Once approved, we can help you lodge a “job check” application and then your employee’s AEWV application.